- They believe that if the kettlebell swing is not executed as they’ve been taught then it’s an incorrect swing.

 In both groups, there are plenty of people that believe there is nothing else but Hardstyle and Sportstyle when it comes to the kettlebell swing, which is also incorrect.

 At Cavemantraining our experience and knowledge are developed by believing nothing (and so should you when reading this), testing, analyzing, and experimenting with everything for yourself to then make up your own mind.
 But in the end, no matter what, the fact that whatever you do in training is/should be dictated by your goals or what you enjoy.
-Yes, I said it, although goals are super important, if you neglect enjoyment then things usually do not last and just become a chore.
+Yes, I said it, fun should be one of your goals, and it’s a super important goal because if you neglect enjoyment then your training will not last and just become a chore that’s eventually given up on.

 What Is A Wrong Kettlebell Swing?